Books, hot beverage, red blanket and slippers in front of fireplace.

 • Keep furnace vents leading outside near ground level clear of snow or ice.

-• Utilize ceiling fans to push warm air down.
+• Run ceiling fans on low and in reverse to push warm air down from the ceiling.

-To help minimize temperature loss you can boil water, make soup or stews; they help introduce humidity and warmer temperatures into your home.
+When winter turns harsh, it is important to stay safe and warm.
+To help minimize temperature loss, you can boil water, make soup or cook stews.
+This releases warm, moist air into your home.
 Do not use your oven or a grill to heat your home.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.